 Is turmeric just as effective as the following medications?

 In order to mitigate the symptoms of a variety of ailments, there are a plethora of pharmacological medications available.
 Many of them include, among other components, medicinal plants among their active ingredients–in very precise doses.
 And this is the case with turmeric, as we mentioned above.

 Turmeric is a spice that has been recognized for its supposed medicinal properties for quite some time.
 In fact, it’s attracted the attention of scientists thanks to the fact that it contains curcumin, a polyphenol recognized as having antioxidant and anti-inflammatory properties.

 While a number of studies continue to test these benefits, the evidence is not conclusive.
 Therefore, it’s still not safe to say that this spice is just as effective as the pharmacological treatment of any ailment.
 For that reason, you should never abandon your medical treatment in order to take turmeric.

 Also Read: Turmeric and Honey Treatment for Joint Pain

 Atorvastatin (cholesterol medication)

 Atorvastatin is a pharmaceutical drug that doctors prescribe to control cholesterol levels.
-They also use it to prevent the development of cardiovascular diseases.

 According to a study published in the year 2016, the effects of the curcuminoids in turmeric are comparable to those of Atorvastatin regarding endothelial dysfunction.
 This is a disease that leads to arteriosclerosis.